joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-16-fiddler-shores.md

 tags: geometry pdf cdf conditional-probability
 ---

->**Question**: You are planning a picnic on the remote tropical island of 𝜋-land.
+>**Question**: you are planning a picnic on the remote tropical island of 𝜋-land.
 The island’s shape is a perfect semi-disk with two beaches: Semicircular Beach (along the northern semicircular edge of the disk) and Diametric Beach (along the southern diameter of the disk).
 >
 >If you pick a random spot on 𝜋-land for your picnic, what is the probability that it will be closer to Diametric Beach than to Semicircular Beach?
 >